 - Day 5 – Lesson 5 – How much can you earn as a Transcriptionist & what affects your earnings?

 - Day 6 – Lesson 6 – Where does transcription work come from?

 - Day 7 – Lesson 7 – What do you need to get started?

-Once you’re determined to become a part-time or even full-time Transcriptionist, you have 2 options to proceed further.
+After taking the course, if you’re determined to become a part-time or full-time Transcriptionist, you have 2 options to proceed further.

 2. Free & Paid Method To Learn Transcription